Mrfrey14/salesforceDev/SF-Best-Practices-Documentation.md

 Triggers should never house any real logic.
 Their logic should reside in handler classes.
 This allows us to better handle issues with logic and identify where a problem resides.

 I suggest utilizing the [sfdc-trigger-framework](https://github.com/kevinohara80/sfdc-trigger-framework).
 It's super light weight and more than enough for the vast majority of orgs.
+That said, if you have a larger org (more than 500 or so users), your org will likely expand to a larger org or you are working for an ISV (managed package providers), you should use something more robust.
+My suggestion here is to leverage the Apex Common Library to create Domain Layers for your objects.
+More info on that here: <a href="https://github.com/Coding-With-The-Force/Salesforce-Separation-Of-Concerns-And-The-Apex-Common-Library/wiki/11)-Implementing-The-Domain-Layer--with-the-Apex-Common-Library" target="_blank">Implementing the Domain Layer with the Apex Common Library</a>

+If you have no idea what a trigger handler class is or what a trigger framework is, check out the video I made covering the topic using the framework mentioned above: [How to Implement a Trigger Framework](https://youtu.be/nmwX0djwG_4)

 **_THERE SHOULD NEVER BE MORE THAN ONE TRIGGER PER OBJECT!!!!_**